2000 Meters to Andriivka

 2000 Meters to Andriivka («2000 метрів до Андріївки») is a 2025 documentary film produced and directed by Mstyslav Chernov.
 It follows Chernov, Alex Babenko and a Ukrainian platoon during a mission to liberate the Russian-occupied village of Andriivka, during the ongoing Russo-Ukrainian War.

-The film had its world premiere at the 2025 Sundance Film Festival on January 23, and was given a limited release in the United States on July 25 by PBS Distribution, prior to a broadcast on Frontline in December 2025.
-It was selected as the Ukrainian entry for the Best International Feature Film at the 98th Academy Awards.
+The film had its world premiere at the 2025 Sundance Film Festival on 23 January, and was given a limited release in the United States on 25 July by PBS Distribution, prior to a broadcast on Frontline in December.
+It was theatrically released in Ukraine on 28 August.
+It was selected as the Ukrainian entry for the Best International Feature Film at the 98th Academy Awards, but was not nominated, and won a News and Documentary Emmy Award.